Not a blackhat. Not a whitehat. A clearhat.

 Neither a hawk nor a dove, but able to be either as the need arises

 Strangely, the underlying logic indicates that the clearhat approach aims to pursue happiness, as the Declaration of Independence succinctly put it long ago.
-In this vein, unlike extreme pacifism, weapons may be appropriate at times -- as they were when that document was written -- but if so, they are seen as temporarily so, not to be carried on the hip forever, but only until certain existential threats pass.
+In this vein, unlike extreme pacifism, the clearhat sees that weapons may be appropriate at times -- as they were when that document was written.
+If so, they are seen as temporarily so, not to be carried on the hip forever, but only until certain existential threats pass.
 For example, the right to bear arms is not a commandment to bear arms, it's just a right that should never be infringed because history shows what a mess we get into when it is infringed.
 Bear arms or do not, but never mess with the right to do so.

 Clearhat simplicity must be a liveable one, not fake or academic, idealistic, theoretical, or extreme.
 Those are all fragments of zero-sum pursuits, and we're talking about something more coherent, more holistic.
 However, this is not about going into the desert and living like a monk, in a vacuum adhering to a few narrow principles without practical challenges.
 This is about living in the midst of a polarized culture, blending in, being ordinary, joining the ordo ordinarium -- the order of the ordinary people -- being one with the common man.
 Here, in ordinariness, is where the idealistic extremes of polarized cultures are able to fall away in favor of the simple and ordinary things which comprise the daily life of the simple and ordinary.

 What's unique about clearhat?
-Why not simply align with other "middle way" approaches?
+If it's about simplicity, why not align with other "middle way" approaches?

 There are other non-duality websites out there, in fact, many.
 Buddhism, Zen, and other practices present robust and ancient ways to be something that is effectively clearhat, so to speak.
-There is plenty of overlap between these ways of being, but on close inspection, the resemblance is often superficial.
-Maybe it's the "lifestyle as a method of study" approach, which means that the clearhat perspective studies the world not only intellectually, but by living what is believed, watching carefully what happens as beliefs change over time because they're intersecting with reality, not just other beliefs, then using the new information to guide further study.
-Maybe it's the emphasis on logic and mathematics which draws different things to the surface than you find in religion and philosophy without these.
+There is plenty of overlap between these ways of being, but on close inspection, the resemblance to clearhat is often superficial.
+Maybe it's the "lifestyle as a method of study" approach, which means that the clearhat perspective studies the world not only intellectually, but by living what is believed, watching carefully what happens as beliefs change over time because they're intersecting with reality -- not just other beliefs -- then using the new information to guide further study.
+Maybe it's the emphasis on logic and mathematics which draws different things to the surface than you find in religion and philosophy alone.
 There's a certain rigor there which tends to straighten out misconceptions over time.

 But a closer look at the Middle Way Society reveals that the author of this particular way is actually using a binary approach to non-binary.
-At the core of their solution is a denial of absolutes -- both positive and negative -- which is presented as the method for choosing "the middle way" between the two extremes.
+At the core of their solution is a denial of absolutes -- both positive and negative.
+This denial is presented as the method for choosing "the middle way" between the two extremes.
 This seems quite logical.
 But it's logical in a way that depends on and reinforces the Law of Excluded Middle instead of seeing the true ternary included-middle which exists beneath it.

-During the deep study of ternary logic mentioned above, this superficial structure (denying absolutes) represented an early stage of inquiry which eventually proved to be as just described: a binary way of approaching non-binariness.
+During the long study of ternary logic mentioned above, this superficial structure (denying absolutes) represented an early stage of inquiry which eventually proved to be as just described: a binary way of approaching non-binariness.
 A house divided against itself, built on sand.
-This structure does not solve the problem of opposite absolutes, but extends it by introducing a new absolute which opposes all others and injects itself in their place.
+This denial of absolutes does not solve the problem of opposite absolutes, but extends it by introducing a new absolute which opposes all others and injects itself in their place.
+Do you recognize the zero-sum game here?
 Once this paradoxical structure became evident, a hidden truth became obvious:

 Whatever it is, the "new" third pole cannot be framed in opposition.
 It must therefore represent acceptance -- or at the very least, some form of neutrality.
 Unification instead of division.